DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - parameter checking against buffer overflow,
       - Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
       - Purging memory buffers removes all remnants of data after a program has used it.
+      - keeping the systems patched, maintaining a standard computer build process, and running anti-virus/malware are typically the real-world primary protections for data in use

 - **Different types of memory**:
     - ROM is 🔥nonvolatile and can’t be written to by the end user.